aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 Next, ensure you have [installed and configured the Amplify library](~/lib/geo/getting-started.md).

-Then, bring in the `Geo` category package where you need it:
+Then, import the `Geo` category package where you need it:

 ```javascript
 import { Geo } from 'aws-amplify';